Information on this page is for customers in

 It is renewable energy that comes from the sun's rays and temperatures produced in the earth's core.

-We're piloting its use at scale in Framingham as a potential option to complement or replace delivered fuels and natural gas service for heating and cooling.
+We're piloting its use at scale in Framingham as a potential option to complement or replace delivered fuels and natural gas service for heating.
 The use of this technology could be expanded in the future based on the outcome of the project.

 Watch this overview to learn about the science of geothermal energy